nayan7899/queuectl-intern-project/README.md

 ## ⚖️ Assumptions & Trade-offs
 * **Database**: SQLite was chosen for its simplicity and persistence.
 It provides excellent transaction support for atomic operations.
 The trade-off is that it's less suitable for massive-scale distributed systems than Redis or Kafka, but perfect for this assignment.

-* **Worker Polling**: Workers use a 2-second poll loop.
-This is simple to implement but may have up to a 2-second delay in job pickup.
-A more advanced system might use NOTIFY/LISTEN (e.g., in Postgres) or long-polling.
+* **Worker Polling**: Workers use a configurable poll loop (defaulting to 2000ms) when the queue is empty.
+This is simple and prevents busy-waiting.
+A more advanced system might use NOTIFY/LISTEN (e.g., in Postgres) for instant job pickup.

 * **Job Output**: Job output (stdout/stderr) is stored in the database.
 This is fine for small outputs but could be problematic for commands that generate gigabytes of logs.